 • Loss of consortium, which refers to comfort, companionship, affection, love, sexual relations, and other components of your romantic relationship with your spouse that were affected by your injury.

 Some Sacramento auto accident lawyers choose to include all fees and expenses in their contingency fee, while others will deduct them from your settlement award.
-Along with attorney fees, you may be responsible for court fees or other expenses associated with litigation, such as the cost of acquiring police reports, medical records, or hiring expert witnesses to provide testimony in the case.
+Along with attorney fees, you may be responsible for court fees or other expenses associated with litigation, such as the cost of acquiring police reports, medical records, or hiring professional witnesses to provide testimony in the case.
 Often, these firms expect you to pay the various fees as they become due.

-Using this method, the adjuster adds up the medical bills resulting from the accident-related injury (referred to as medical special damages).
-Then, the adjuster multiplies that figure by a factor between 1 and 5 to reach an appropriate value of “general” damages.
-This multiplier establishes a monetary value for noneconomic damages like pain and suffering.
-Compared to a minor injury that heals quickly without much difficulty, an injury requiring extensive medical treatment or rehabilitative care would involve more expensive medical bills and a higher degree of pain suffering.
+Compared to a minor injury that heals quickly without much difficulty, an injury requiring extensive medical treatment or rehabilitative care would involve more expensive medical bills and a higher degree of pain and suffering.
 Because of this, the adjuster will assign it a higher multiplier.

-The adjuster adds the medical special damages, general damages, and lost income or lost earning capacity to calculate an overall estimate of the claim’s value.
+The adjuster adds medical damages, general damages, and lost income or lost earning capacity to calculate an overall estimate of the claim’s value.
 They may consider other factors as well.
-Factors can include whether you sustained a new injury in the accident or aggravated a preexisting condition, how quickly you sought medical attention after the accident, and if the length of your treatment is excessive for the severity of the injury.
+Factors can include whether you sustained a new injury in the accident or aggravated a preexisting condition, how quickly you sought medical attention after the accident, and whether the length of your treatment is excessive for the severity of the injury.

 Although it is possible to receive a settlement for a car accident without a lawyer, this route is often not recommended.
 If you choose to approach the situation without representation from a car accident attorney, you are solely responsible for your case.
 You must complete all paperwork accurately, navigate all legal obligations required by the state, and meet the various statutes of limitation for your claim.

-Pursuing a settlement involves assessing the extent and severity of your damages, predicting future damages such as lost earning capacity, and estimating the value of these damages.
+Pursuing a settlement involves assessing the extent and severity of your damages, predicting future damages such as losing earning capacity, and estimating the value of these damages.
 You must handle all communications with the other party, their attorney, and their insurance company throughout the entire process, including conducting negotiations for a settlement.
-Insurance companies are well-known for using manipulative tactics to downplay your injuries, reduce your damages, and lower your settlement award.
-If an insurance company refuses to agree to a fair settlement, you must represent yourself in court.

-Sacramento car accident attorneys have the extensive resources, negotiation skills, and litigation experience to increase your chances of achieving a positive outcome in your case.
-Hiring legal representation from an experienced attorney is the best approach for obtaining maximum compensation and receiving it as quickly as possible.
 An attorney can prepare a compelling case, protect your rights, advocate on your behalf in court, and strategically respond to attempts by the insurance company to lessen your settlement.
-Best of all, your attorney will handle your case for you while you recover from your injuries.
+Ultimately, your attorney will handle your case for you while you recover from your injuries.

 • You sustained serious injuries.